 - Geographical risks involved

 - Failure in understanding and blending with the local culture and taste poses a potential risk to Dunkin Brands' international expansion plans.

 - Increasing competition among food and beverage companies

 - The competition in the fast food market has intensified over the last couple of years.
 All competing firms are trying to broaden their food offerings.
 Starbucks, for instance has forayed into bakery and breakfast sandwiches and McDonald's has started offering gourmet coffee.

 - Dunkin' Donuts opened its first outlet in India in 2012 and expects the country to be its third largest market in the next 15 years.
 However, Starbucks also plans to open its first outlet in 2012 itself.
-Krispy Kreme as also signed a franchise agreement which will see the restaurant chain opening up outlets in the country in the next few years.
+Krispy Kreme also has aggressive plans lined up for India.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?